rehierl/node-tree-outliner/algorithm-notes.md

 <!-- ----------------------------------------------------------------------- -->
 ### Simplifications

-The following simplifications can be used:
+The following simplifications may be used:

 ```
 seq-0 := [body, A, /A, h1, B, /B, /h1, C, /C, h1, D, /D, /h1, E, /E, /body]